duykhoa/quote_center/data/JimRohn.md

 Better understated than overstated.
 Let people be surprised that it was more than you promised and easier than you said.

 For effective communication, use brevity.
-Jesus said, “Follow me.”
-Now that’s brief!
-He could be brief because of all that he was that he didn’t have to say.
+Jesus said, "Follow me."
+Now that's brief!
+He could be brief because of all that he was that he didn't have to say.

 You cannot speak that which you do not know.
 You cannot share that which you do not feel.
 You cannot translate that which you do not have.
 And you cannot give that which you do not possess.
 To give it and to share it, and for it to be effective, you first need to have it.
 Good communication starts with good preparation.

 Learn to express, not impress.

 Be brief on the logic and reason portion of your presentation.
-There are probably about a thousand facts about an automobile, but you don’t need them all to make a decision.
+There are probably about a thousand facts about an automobile, but you don't need them all to make a decision.
 About a half dozen will do.

 Effective communication is 20% what you know and 80% how you feel about what you know.

 What is powerful is when what you say is just the tip of the iceberg of what you know.

-It’s not the matter you cover so much as it is the manner in which you cover it.
+It's not the matter you cover so much as it is the manner in which you cover it.

 For effective communication, use brevity.
-Jesus said, “Follow me.”
-Now that’s brief!
-He could be brief because of all that he was that he didn’t have to say.
+Jesus said, "Follow me."
+Now that's brief!
+He could be brief because of all that he was that he didn't have to say.

 You cannot speak that which you do not know.
 You cannot share that which you do not feel.
 You cannot translate that which you do not have.
 And you cannot give that which you do not possess.
 To give it and to share it, and for it to be effective, you first need to have it.
 Good communication starts with good preparation.

-The goal of effective communication should be for listeners to say, “Me, too!” verses “So what?”
+The goal of effective communication should be for listeners to say, "Me, too!" verses "So what?"

-One of the best places to start to turn your life around is by doing whatever appears on your mental “I should” list.
+One of the best places to start to turn your life around is by doing whatever appears on your mental "I should" list.

 Every life form seems to strive to its maximum except human beings.
 How tall will a tree grow?
 As tall as it possibly can.
 Human beings, on the other hand, have been given the dignity of choice.
 You can choose to be all or you can choose to be less.
 Why not stretch up to the full measure of the challenge and see what all you can do?